NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1b_sdr_weather_qa.md

 </div>

-## Read in the AOP SDR 2019 Dataset at SOAP
+## Read in the AOP Surface Directional Reflectance 2019 Dataset at SOAP

-We will start at our ending point of the last tutorial.
-For this exercise, we will read in data from the NEON site <a href="https://www.neonscience.org/field-sites/soap" target="_blank">Soaproot Saddle (SOAP)</a> collected in 2019:
+For this exercise, we will read in directional reflectance data from the NEON site <a href="https://www.neonscience.org/field-sites/soap" target="_blank">Soaproot Saddle (SOAP)</a> collected in 2019:

 ```javascript
 // Filter image collection by date and site to pull out a single image